anl-cyberscience/LQMToolset/docs/configure.md

 `source`                | Name of the source you want the data to be identified by.
 Defaults to `lqmt`.
 `sourcetype`            | The sourcetype that you want to ingest the data into.
 `index`                 | The index that you want to ingest data into.
+`fields`                | Fields, identified from the intermediate format, to be extracted.
+If `fields` are not provided, then it defaults to a value of ['all'], which will automatically extract all supported field types.

 #### Device Setup and Configuration
 LQMT authenticates using Splunk's token-based authentication endpoint.
 This requires you to provide a username and